 Puppeteers Dan Baginski and Barbara Paulson's traveling stage transforms any space into an intimate theater, where the seamless blend of movement, music and masterful manipulation captivates young and old alike.
 With puppeteers in full view, the audience sees how the puppets are brought to life.
 These Vermont artisans lovingly hand craft the marionettes, props and scenery, whether for an original tale or an adaptation of a classic.
-Titles currently available are Bully For The Three Big Pigs, Wasabi A Dragon's Tale, Treasure Hunt, Handsome and Gretel, The Snowmaiden, Jack and the Beanstalk, Nick of Time, The Cunning Little Vixen, The Hobbit and Scrooge, A Christmas Carol.
+Titles currently available are Bully For The Three Big Pigs, Wasabi A Dragon's Tale, Treasure Hunt, Handsome and Gretel, The Snowmaiden, Jack and the Beanstalk, Nick of Time, The Adventures of Sharp Ears, The Hobbit, and Scrooge, A Christmas Carol.

 Shows begin with an interactive song featuring audience members, and finish with demonstrations sparked by the audiences' curious questions.
 Once the mind believes there are no strings...this realm becomes real...and the Adventure begins!